HandyBananaMan/GMESagaSaved/Superstonk/2021-07-03/DD/posts_markdown/The_Sun_Never_Sets_on_Citadel_--_Part_2.md

 ***

-Edit: I'm seeing some responses that think this post implies Citadel is all powerful or controls everything.
+Edit 1: I'm seeing some responses that think this post implies Citadel is all powerful or controls everything.
 Very much not the case.
 Apes have them by the balls.
 Buy and Hodl, as always.
 But it helps to know exactly *what* we are up against, and *why* the MOASS is taking time.
 Also, we don't really want Citadel to just change the name on the building and get a new CEO - that doesn't really solve the problem, does it?

+Edit 2: In a deleted comment, someone commented that the formatting was a nuisance.
+I re-read the post - they were right!
+I've re-edited this to be less of an eyestrain.
+Also changed some grammatical & spelling errors.